bday-boy/andybot/README.md

 It's probably a huge pain in the ass to install yt-dlp on Windows, but I know they're all very easy to install on Linux with any package manager.

+#### Optional

+Currently, the script get_serebii_pngs.sh uses ImageMagick to convert and resize several images downloaded from Serebii.